 Confidential employee: as defined in ORS 243.650(6).

+Continuous service date: the date reflecting an employee’s time in state service, with appropriate adjustment, to determine the employee’s vacation accrual rate.

 Crossfill: the appointment of an employee to a position in a different classification in the same salary range number.